NCRadtke00/RadDev/README.md

-# 3QTS, an ecommerce website for 3/4 Length Shirts
+# 3Quarters, an ecommerce website for 3/4 Length Shirts

-Website made with NextJs, TailwindCSS, Firebase, Stripe
+- This store is still a W.I.P.
+Scroll down for images

+- 30 May 22'
+-- Working Carousel, Custom made banners, Footer inplace

 # Hosted site